 Bar-hopper's Delight - The Crown and Anchor (mixed gay/straight).
 Completely rebuilt after a fire leveled this historic hotel and entertainment compound in 1998, the Crown and Anchor is much improved in its present incarnation.
 Rooms come in both standard (with pleasant, modern hotel decor) and luxury (with whirlpool baths, fireplaces, and private decks).
 Of course, a big advantage is staying in the heart of the Commercial Street action, with several rollicking bars on-site.

 Classic Elegance - The Brass Key (mixed gay male/lesbian).
 While several outstanding new or refurbished inns now compare favourably with the Brass Key, this splendid resort still sets the standard for top-notch service and amenities in Provincetown.
 Rooms are in a few Victorian and newer buildings set around a central pool as well as inside the original 1828 inn: every conceivable detail has been considered; furnishings are subtle and attractive New England-style, and the craftsmanship in the bedrooms and bathrooms is stunning.
-All units have VCRs, goose-down pillows, 250-thread-count linens, and many have whirlpool tubs and fireplaces.
+All units have goose-down pillows, 250-thread-count linens, and many have whirlpool tubs and fireplaces.
 The pool, hot tub, and brick patio are among the prettiest in town.

 (c) P-town Office of Tourism

 Lazing by the Pool - Benchmark Inn and Central (mostly gay male).
 This fine, beautifully restored property comprises two buildings.
-The 1840s Greek Revival has rooms with fireplaces, separate entrances, refrigerators, AC, and VCRs; some have whirlpool tubs, and many have bay views.
+The 1840s Greek Revival has rooms with fireplaces, separate entrances, refrigerators, and AC; some have whirlpool tubs, and many have bay views.
 Rooms next door in the Benchmark Central (the inn's former annexe that was completely and dramatically rebuilt in 2000) are ultra-plush with the same amenities as in the inn but with an airier and more contemporary feel.
 Over here you'll find the pool (and spa and sauna), one of the few at any gay resort in P-town.
 The whole complex is lovely, with great furnishings and sun-filled rooms.

 Private and Convenient - The Gaslamp Bed & Breakfast (gay male) is a true Victorian era gem nestled in the very centre of P-Town with five major clubs within a 1/2 block.
 There's a secluded private deck which is clothing optional festooned with flowers and a very sociable hot tub.
 You're not far from antique shops, clothing stores, galleries, ocean beaches and P-Town's historical points of interest.
-All rooms have cable TV and VCRs, air-conditioning and most have small refrigerators.
+All rooms have cable TV, air-conditioning and most have small refrigerators.

 Town History - The Crowne Point (mixed gay male/lesbian).
 The 33-room Crowne Point is one of the top accommodations in Provincetown, comprising three historic buildings (including the former Dusty Miller inn, previously a women's establishment) that have been magnificently renovated top-to-bottom.
-Everything from period wallpaper and colors to original moldings now graces this upscale establishment, whose guest rooms all have period antiques, elegant pine floors, TVs with VCRs, refrigerators, AC, and fine bath amenities.
+Everything from period wallpaper and colors to original moldings now graces this upscale establishment, whose guest rooms all have period antiques, elegant pine floors, TVs , refrigerators, AC, and fine bath amenities.
 The staff is highly courteous and professional - this place is a true showstopper.

 Revellers' Retreat - Crew's Quarters (mostly gay male).
 One of the most social houses in town, Crew's Quarters draws a frisky bunch of younger guys seeking basic but very clean rooms and bathrooms and plenty of camaraderie.
 It's down the street from the Gifford House, which draws a similar bunch.
 It's very well run, and it offers some of the lowest rates around.